 - Robust mathematics and science skills: Despite most of the work being done on computers, pharmacists are, nevertheless, required to possess excellent mathematics and science skills to perform certain calculations.
 Moreover, you should be well-versed about anatomy, physiology and chemistry, and human body reactions to various kinds of medications.

-A certified pharmacist can work in various settings and may earn lavishly.
-He/she can work in pharmaceutical companies, laboratories, nursing homes, drug development laboratories, etc. You can take the academic route and become a teacher if that is more comfortable to you.
+A successful pharmacist can work in various settings and may earn lavishly.
+He/she can work in pharmaceutical companies, laboratories, nursing homes, drug development laboratories, etc. You can take the academic route and become a teacher if that is more comfortable for you.

 Freelance pharmacists usually get reasonable pay in most of the settings, and most of them begin with the pay scale falling between Rs.
 10,000 and Rs.15,000 per month in clinics and hospitals.
 The scale climbs up as they gain experience or work in better settings.